-4. The relevant core SG Finance Business Partner (or eqivalent) must always be consulted over any proposal by constituent parts of the Scottish Administration to seek EU funding.
+- The relevant core SG Finance Business Partner (or equivalent) must always be consulted over any proposal by constituent parts of the Scottish Administration to seek EU funding.

-5. It is imperative that full account is taken of the relevant EU/EC regulations in developing expenditure proposals and that compliance with those requirements is monitored effectively, for instance through an agreed Management and Control system.
+- It is imperative that full account is taken of the relevant EU Regulations in developing expenditure proposals and that compliance with those Regulations is monitored effectively, for instance through an agreed Management and Control system.

-8. The SG is the Managing Authority and the Paying Authority for Structural Funds and the EFF in Scotland.
+- The SG is the Managing Authority and the Paying Authority for ESIF in Scotland.
 As such it is responsible for drawing down EU funds and paying claims submitted in respect of approved projects.
 Funds are drawn down from the European Commission in line with EU Regulations.
 For EMFF, this is via UKG, whilst for the remainder it is directly from the EC.

-11. In addition to the Structural Funds, the European Fisheries Fund and CAP related funding there are EU programmes of funding which come under the heading "internal policies" that can be claimed direct from the EC by qualifying individuals / organisations, including the constituent parts of the Scottish Administration and SG sponsored bodies.
-There are a wide range of such programmes including Research and Development and Trans-European Networks.
+- In addition to the Structural Funds, the European Fisheries Fund, and CAP related funding there are EU programmes of funding which come under the heading "internal policies" that can be claimed direct from the EC by qualifying individuals / organisations, including the constituent parts of the Scottish Administration and SG sponsored bodies.
+There is a wide range of such programmes including Research and Development and Trans-European Networks.

 Consultation with finance

-14. The relevant core SG Finance Business Partner (or eqivalent) must always be consulted over any proposal by constituent parts of the Scottish Administration to seek EU funding.
-In addition, SG business areas, before being party to any discussions with the EC on the range or scale of any EU funding initiative must, in consultation with the relevant core SG Finance Business Partner (or eqivalent), have secured ministerial clearance of the line to be taken in negotiations.
-Usually, such negotiations will be co-ordinated by a lead Whitehall Department and the first step for the SG will be to discuss with that Department what the UK line should be.
+- The relevant core SG Finance Business Partner (or equivalent) must always be consulted over any proposal by constituent parts of the Scottish Administration to seek EU funding.
+In addition, SG business areas, before being party to any discussions with the EC on the range or scale of any EU funding initiative must, in consultation with the relevant core SG Finance Business Partner (or equivalent), have secured ministerial clearance of the line to be taken in negotiations.
+Usually, such negotiations will be coordinated by a lead Whitehall Department and the first step for the SG will be to discuss with that Department what the UK line should be.

 Management and control

-16. It is imperative that full account is taken of the relevant EU/EC regulations in developing expenditure proposals and that compliance with those requirements is monitored effectively.
+- It is imperative that full account is taken of the relevant EU regulations in developing expenditure proposals and that compliance with those requirements is monitored effectively.

-17. The SG's management of Structural Funds payments is subject to specific financial reporting and audit arrangements.
-The SG is bound by EC financial control regulations to prepare detailed Closure Statements at the end of each year.
+- The SG's management of ESIF is subject to specific EU financial reporting and audit arrangements.
+This includes the preparation of Annual Accounts at the end of each year.
 The EU financial year end differs from the SG year end and care must be taken to ensure the relevant accounts are maintained correctly.
 In addition the use by the SG or any other body of EU funding is subject to audit by their own external auditors, the EC's internal auditors and the EC's external auditors - the European Court of Auditors.

-18. Bodies sponsored by the SG, together with all eligible bodies, should seek EU funding as appropriate.
-However, management arrangements for SG sponsored bodies should ensure that the sponsoring unit within the SG is made aware of all potential EU funding.
-The SG will take appropriate account of all EU funding, whether claimed via the SS or direct from the EC, in determining the budgets of sponsored bodies to be supported by grant in aid - bearing in mind the need for individual projects to satisfy the added value requirement.
+- Bodies sponsored by the SG seeking EU funding should ensure that the sponsoring unit within the SG is informed of this intention.
+The SG will take appropriate account of all EU funding, whether claimed via the SG or direct from the EC, in determining the budgets of sponsored bodies to be supported by grant in aid - bearing in mind the need for individual projects to satisfy the added value requirement.